arborchurch/arbor-web/site/content/sunday-services/message/index.md

 weight: 30
 ---

-Live teaching adds impact to our faith experience.
+Live teaching added impact to our faith experience.